MestreSales/hass-openvpn-client/README.md

 ## The add-on

+- Run it the first time without setting anything up, so the local addons folder is generated, under `/addon_configs/`.
+The message will say something like:
+  - `Missing option 'filename' in root in OpenVPN connector (85387c65_openvpn-client).`
-Make sure you put your config file in the `/addon_configs/openvpn-client` folder of the home-assistant.
+- The value in parenthesis will be the folder name, put your config file in there, e.g. `/addon_configs/85387c65_openvpn-client`.
 You can access this folder by using the `Samba share` or `File editor` add-ons, I used the former.
-Then, in the configurations of the add-on, set the config file's name, under `filename`.
+- Then, in the configurations of the add-on, set the config file's name, under `filename`.

 **Make sure you restart the add-on if you set a new configuration file, or change the current one.**